CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: BaseAttribute(name)

-    Superclass for the type-specialized attribute subclasses.
+    Superclass for the type-specialized attribute subclasses, used by genes (such as via the :py:class:`DefaultGene` implementation).

   .. py:class:: FloatAttribute(BaseAttribute)

-    Class for numeric attributes; includes code for configuration, creation, and mutation.
+    Class for numeric :term:`attributes` such as the :term:`response` of a :term:`node`; includes code for configuration, creation, and mutation.

   .. py:class:: BoolAttribute(BaseAttribute)

-    Class for boolean attributes; includes code for configuration, creation, and mutation.
+    Class for boolean :term:`attributes` such as whether a :term:`connection` is :term:`enabled` or not; includes code for configuration, creation, and mutation.

   .. py:class:: StringAttribute(BaseAttribute)

-    Class for string attributes, which are selected from a list of options; includes code for configuration, creation, and mutation.
+    Class for string attributes such as the :term:`aggregation function` of a :term:`node`, which are selected from a list of options;
+    includes code for configuration, creation, and mutation.

 .. py:module:: checkpoint
    :synopsis: Uses :py:mod:`pickle` to save and restore populations (and other aspects of the simulation state).